skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 As a domain user we need to access resources within the environment.
 These resources are available via services such as HTTP, SMB, and LDAP.
 Primarily, Active Directory (AD) uses Kerberos to manage authentication to these services.

-## Example
+Lets pretend we're the domain user, `skyler.knecht@rayke.local`, and we would like to authenticate to the SMB service on `ws01.rayke.local`.

-We're the domain user, `skyler.knecht@rayke.local`, and we would like to authenticate to the SMB service on `ws01.rayke.local`.
+## Obtaining a Ticket Granting Ticket

 Unlike other protocols such as NTLM, we cannot authenticate with a credential such as a username and password.
 Instead, we'll need to obtain Kerberos' credential, a Ticket Granting Ticket (TGT) and later a Service Ticket (ST).